JGIBristol/ask-jgi-handbook/pages/procedures/arranging-meetings.md

   ```
   Dear XXX,

-  Many thanks for geting in contact with Ask-JGI.
+  Many thanks for getting in contact with Ask-JGI.
 Would it be useful
   to have an introductory Teams call (30 minutes, say) to go over your
   query in a little more detail and see how we might be able to
   support?